MSF-OCB/devops-tooling-exercises/exercise2/README.md

 ## Steps

 1. Clone this repository and go to the `exercise2` directory.
-1. Have a look at the `configuration.nix` file which is not importing the new `services.nix` modules.
+1. Have a look at the `configuration.nix` file which is now importing the new `services.nix` modules.
 1. Have a look at this new module, it contains a skeleton implementation that you will be completing.